FACT FOCUS

 initiatives to aid Taiwan in bolstering its self-defense

-security.
-As Taiwan and the U.S. continue to expand the
+regional security.
+As Taiwan and the US continue to expand the breadth of their cooperation, their bilateral

-has grown into one of global cooperation.
+partnership has grown into one of global cooperation.

 The ROC (Taiwan) and the Holy See have long-standing

-diplomatic relations, marking the 81st anniversary of
+diplomatic relations, marking the 82nd anniversary of

-official ties in 2023, and possess a shared commitment
+official ties in 2024, and possess a shared commitment

 to religious freedom and humanitarian relief.
-In line with
+In line

 peace, Taiwan has collaborated with the Holy See to